getify/You-Dont-Know-JS/types & grammar/ch4.md

 1. values that will become `false` if coerced to `boolean`
 2. everything else (which will obviously become `true`)

 I'm not just being facetious.
-It's quite literally that the JS spec defines a specific, narrow list of values that will coerce to `false` when coerced to a `boolean` value.
+The JS spec defines a specific, narrow list of values that will coerce to `false` when coerced to a `boolean` value.

 How do we know what the list of values is?
 In the ES5 spec, section 9.2 defines a `ToBoolean` abstract operation, which says exactly what happens for all the possible values when you try to coerce them "to boolean."